Doma (NYSE:DOMA) Shares Down 2.3%

 Shares of Doma Holdings Inc (NYSE:DOMA) fell 2.3% during mid-day trading on Tuesday .
 The stock traded as low as $6.35 and last traded at $6.40.
 928,507 shares traded hands during mid-day trading, an increase of 55% from the average session volume of 598,813 shares.
 The stock had previously closed at $6.55.

-Several research firms recently issued reports on DOMA.
-JMP Securities began coverage on shares of Doma in a research note on Monday, August 2nd.
-They issued an “outperform” rating and a $14.00 price objective for the company.
-Citigroup began coverage on shares of Doma in a research note on Tuesday, September 7th.
-They issued a “buy” rating and a $11.00 price objective for the company.
-Finally, Oppenheimer began coverage on shares of Doma in a research note on Friday, September 17th.
-They issued an “outperform” rating and a $11.00 price objective for the company.
+A number of research analysts have weighed in on DOMA shares.
+Citigroup started coverage on shares of Doma in a research report on Tuesday, September 7th.
+They set a “buy” rating and a $11.00 target price for the company.
+JMP Securities started coverage on shares of Doma in a report on Monday, August 2nd.
+They set an “outperform” rating and a $14.00 price objective on the stock.
+Finally, Oppenheimer started coverage on shares of Doma in a report on Friday, September 17th.
+They set an “outperform” rating and a $11.00 price objective on the stock.

 The business’s 50 day moving average price is $7.59.

-Institutional investors have recently modified their holdings of the business.
-FNY Investment Advisers LLC acquired a new position in shares of Doma during the third quarter worth approximately $51,000.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+AJ Wealth Strategies LLC acquired a new position in Doma in the third quarter valued at approximately $932,000.
 Samson Rock Capital LLP acquired a new position in Doma in the third quarter valued at approximately $161,000.
-Finally, AJ Wealth Strategies LLC acquired a new position in Doma in the third quarter valued at approximately $932,000.
-68.18% of the stock is currently owned by hedge funds and other institutional investors.
+Finally, FNY Investment Advisers LLC acquired a new position in Doma in the third quarter valued at approximately $51,000.
+Institutional investors and hedge funds own 68.18% of the company’s stock.

 Capitol Investment Corp.
 V entered into a definitive business combination agreement with Doma.